Sourdough Tools and Equipment

 I often use vintage Pyrex bowls or stoneware to mix and proof my dough in as well.
 They obviously look great and some are collectibles, but you can find some at low prices at flea markets, antique stores, or yard sales.

 Remember to consider how hot your Dutch oven gets during sourdough baking.
-Hot temperatures are required to bake excellent sourdough bread (especially pizza!) but also come with a genuine safety concern.
+Hot temperatures are required to bake excellent sourdough bread, but also come with a genuine safety concern.

 Finally, if you have a Dutch oven with high sides, think about getting gloves that reach your forearms so you can lower your bread into the pot without burning your forearms.

-The Ove Glove is my favorite baking glove for balancing flexibility and high temperatures.
+The Ove Glove is my favorite sourdough baking glove for striking a balance between flexibility and high temperatures.

-It has grips, so a pan doesn’t slide out of your hands; it’s also safe to use up to 540ºF (282ºC).
+It features grips, ensuring a pan doesn’t slide out of your hands; it’s also safe for use up to 540°F (282 °C).
 You can feel warmth using the gloves for over a few seconds, but they’ve never felt hot when I’ve used mine.

 Note: Ove Gloves are often sold singularly, so purchase two if they don’t come in a pair!

 Other oven gloves I use often are these LANON liquid silicone gloves.
-These gloves are unique because they’re waterproof and can handle extremely cold and hot temperatures ranging from -100ºF (-73ºC) to 570ºF (299ºC).
+These gloves are unique because they’re waterproof and can withstand extremely cold and hot temperatures, ranging from -100°F (-73 °C) to 570°F (299 °C).

 This list of optional but helpful sourdough tools will make your bread bakes more consistent and refined.